 9:00 – 10:30 am: The Pitch

-Paul gives his no-nonsense feedback in this rapid-fire first segment, where participants pitch their film project.
-Pitching is where it all starts – and you need to know if
+Paul and guest Melanie Friesen give their candid feedback in this first segment, where participants pitch their film project.
+Pitching is where it all starts – and you need to know if:

 a) your pitch gets a producer’s attention

 b) your film idea has a market and

 c) the pitfalls and traps to watch out for when producing your film

 Participants who choose to, can pitch* their project in 2 MINUTES or LESS and get direct feedback from Paul on the spot.
 Those not pitching learn a ton from the feedback – about what the film industry wants and what are the pitfalls and traps of producing your film project.